ThatCoolCoder/foss-rcas/README.md

 - Docs
     - Rewrite aircraft creation
     - Write about content creation in general
+- Misc bugs
     - Content manager tries to read `Mixes.toml` file and then gets annoyed because it is not a content file
+    - if there is a non-permitted class found when loading the input map, the entire game crashes.
+Instead it should just skip that item
+        - problem: tomlet doesn't appreciate returning null from a converter function
 - General refactoring/organizing
     - Should spatialfluidrepository become an autoload singleton?
     - Make all "modules" (EG Propeller, BrushlessMotor, Battery) instanceable scenes? (instead of just scripts)